jovotech/jovo-framework/docs/getting-started/README.md

 $ jovo
 ```

-You can check the version number (and compare it to the [jovo-cli npm package](https://www.npmjs.com/package/jovo-cli) version) with this command:
+You can check the version number (and compare it to the [jovo-cli npm package](https://www.npmjs.com/package/jovo-cli) version) by using the following command:

 ```sh
 $ jovo -v